hasl-sensor/integration/README.md

 ## Configuration variables for departure sensors
 This sensor type creates a departuresined departure sensor for a specific stop.
 You can find the ID with some help from another API , ["SL Platsuppslag](https://www.trafiklab.se/api/sl-platsuppslag/konsol)).
 In the example above, site 4244 is Mölnvik.
-This sensor can be used with [hasl-cards](https://github.com/DSorlov/hasl-cards). and outputs data as described in the [sensor description](DEPARTURES_OBJECT.md).
+This sensor can be used with hasl-cards ([departure-card](https://github.com/hasl-platform/lovelace-hasl-departure-card), [traffic-status-card](https://github.com/hasl-platform/lovelace-hasl-traffic-status-card)) and outputs data as described in the [sensor description](DEPARTURES_OBJECT.md).

  - **sensor_type: `departures`**:  Mandatory configuration for departures sensor (must be set to `departures`)